-Amplexus is what happens when a male frog has found a mate and he needs to take up a position in which he can fertilise the female's eggs.
+Amplexus is what happens when a male frog has found a mate and he needs to take up a position in which he can fertilize the female's eggs.

 Inguinal: The male frogs of six primitive frogs Leiopelmatidae, Discoglossidae, Pipidaw, Rhinophrynida, Pelobatidae and Pelodytidae) and the males of some species belonging to two of the more advanced families Myobatrachidae and Leptodactylidae grasp the females just in front of the hind limbs.
 During egg-laying they bend their bodies so that the cloaca is very close to the female's.